qtze/PMO301-S2-2018/README.md

 •	Run the web service by pressing Ctrl+f5

+An example of the application is hosted on Azure at: https://identitymatchingwebsite.azurewebsites.net/

 If there are any issues with accessing the web application, please contact: quangt123213@gmail.com